-- 1. The South Carolina Board of Funeral Service may refuse to issue or renew a license or student permit to an individual with a conviction of a felony or a crime involving fraud or moral turpitude.
+- The South Carolina Board of Funeral Service may refuse to issue or renew a license or student permit to an individual with a conviction of a felony or a crime involving fraud or moral turpitude.
 Pending criminal charges or convictions may make the student ineligible for a Student Permit or license.
-If you fail to receive your Student Permit, you may be dropped from the program. - All students must have a valid driver's license to be accepted in the Funeral Service Education program. - 3.
-Student must complete and pass a criminal background check for the associate degree (A.A.S., Major in Funeral Service).
+If you fail to receive your Student Permit, you may be dropped from the program. - 2.
+All students must have a valid driver's license to be accepted in the Funeral Service Education program. - 3.
+Student must complete and pass a criminal background check. - 4.
+Beginning in the fall 2019 term, the Funeral Service Education program will begin an application process for the FSE major studies coursework.
+Admission will be based on a merit process, with a limited number of students accepted into each fall and spring semesters.
+A student may be admitted to the college at any time in order to complete general education coursework.
+For more information, please contact the FSE department.